What’s the Best Fish to Fry?

 Cook the fish for three to four minutes on one side and then gently flip it over.
-Fish generally cooks at about 10 minutes per inch of thickness, but most whitefish fillets won’t be quite this thick.
+Fried fish generally cooks at about 10 minutes per inch of thickness, but most whitefish fillets won’t be quite this thick.
 Use a wide spatula and turn it carefully to prevent breaking the fish.
 Cook for another three to four minutes or until the flesh turns pearly white and flakes easily with a fork.
 If the fish is coated in flour or breadcrumbs, cook until the coating is a golden-brown.
 The best way to tell if a piece of fish is thoroughly cooked is to check the temperature with a meat thermometer.
 A piece of fish needs to be heated to 145º or higher to be safe for consumption.

 Carefully lift the fish out of the pan with the spatula.
-Plate and serve it immediately with a couple of lemon wedges and some minced parsley.
+Plate and serve it immediately with a couple of lemon wedges and some dill.

 With more people opting to eat fish once or twice a week, this cooking method provides a fast and easy way to put heart-healthy fish on the table.
 If you’re more of a grilled fish person, check out this list of the five best fish to grill.